 As more and more people are speaking about their lived experience of living with or supporting someone with BPD.
 The Foundation has developed a "Tips and Tricks for Lived Experience Advocacy" information sheet as a guide.

-There are currently three major enquiries underway at the moment exploring issues surrounding mental health.
+There are currently a number of consultations underway at the moment exploring issues surrounding mental health.